reactgular/logger/README.md

 Sets a new prefix for the logger.
 This will change the *internal* prefix value used by the `LogService`.
 This function does not have the same effect as `withPrefix()` which returns a new `LogService` object with a trail strings removed for the prefix.

-### LogService.tap()

-Creates an observable tapper that can listen for emitted values and output them to the browser's console.
-See [TapperMethods](#tappermethods) for more information.

 ### LogService.withPrefix()